gmjdev/microservices-demo/Environment-Setup.md

 4. Private Local Docker Registry

-   We are going to setup local private repository for uploading our docker images, you may use docker hub/GCR/ECR but for our demo purpose we will go with local repository.
+   We are going to setup local private repository for uploading our docker images, you may use docker hub/GCR/ECR but to keep things simple we will go with local repository.
 For running local private repository refer [Running local docker registry](#running-local-docker-registry)

 5. Dive